 In 1989, a water line was put in place to connect residences and businesses to the public water supply.

 Between 1990 and 1991, the site’s PRPs conducted interim cleanup activities, which included digging up and disposing of approximately 5,100 tons of contaminated source soils off site.

 The PRPs began preliminary ground water pump-and-treat activities in 1993 to minimize migration of contamination.
 Since operations began, the ground water treatment system has removed 4,566 pounds of contamination from ground water.

 The PRPs completed ground water cleanup activities in 1998.

-The site’s second Five-Year Review, completed in 2008, found that the site’s ground water cleanup remains protective of human health and the environment in the short term.
+The site’s third Five-Year Review, completed in 2013, found that the site’s ground water cleanup remains protective of human health and the environment in the short term.

 EPA negotiated legal agreements with the site’s PRPs to investigate and clean up the site.
 McGraw-Edison/Cooper continues to fund site cleanup, monitoring and oversight activities.